-Although I wanted to make a coffee based cocktail; when I tried it straight, I loved those warm spices with the sweet notes and could easily imagine this as a nightcap all by itself, either straight up or my preference of on the rocks.
+Although I wanted to make a coffee based cocktail; when I tried it straight, I loved those warm spices with the sweet notes and could easily imagine this as a nightcap all by itself, either straight up or my preference, on the rocks.

 This is one specialty liqueur I really do recommend…there’s nothing pumpkin about it; it’s all warm and spicy!

 PIN ‘Bailey’s Pumpkin Spice Dessert Coffee’

 - Fresh Grated Cinnamon or Nutmeg

 - Combine the coffee, Baileys® Pumpkin Spice Liqueur and half and half in a container and stir.
 Pour into 2 coffee mugs.